Jason Benedict (Chair)

 Jennifer Greenamoyer is the American Institute of Physics’ principal government relations liaison, working to assist AIP’s Member Societies with development and implementation of government relations initiatives.
 She regularly represents AIP to Congress and other policy makers to forward science policy interests and works with the S&T community to influence policy developments and lobby for appropriations.
 In addition, she manages AIP’s Congressional and State Department fellowship programs.
 Jen received her MSC in Oceanography and Master of Marine Affairs from the University of Rhode Island.
 She began her career working for the Environmental Protection Agency helping with the development of regulations in the Office of Water and the Office of the Administrator.
 At EPA, she also conducted training for EPA staff on regulation development and worked on small business regulatory relief.
 While on Capitol Hill, Jen worked as professional staff for the House Committee on Small Business where she specialized in regulations, primarily pertaining to environmental and labor issues.
 Before joining AIP, Jen worked for the Sea Grant Association as Director of External Affairs where she was responsible for working to secure annual appropriations and monitoring legislative developments.

-Crystal Schrof recently retired, she was the Scientific and Program Services Office Manager for Oak Ridge National Laboratory’s (ORNL) Neutron Sciences Directorate (NScD).
+Crystal Schrof is a Senior Program Manager with Strata-G. Prior to retiring from Oak Ridge National Laboratory (ORNL), she was the Scientific and Program Services Office Manager for the Laboratory’s Neutron Sciences Directorate (NScD).
 That office has responsibility for the User Program for the High Flux Isotope Reactor and Spallation Neutron Source.
 Prior to joining NScD, she served as the Independent Oversight Manager and Associate General Counsel at ORNL.
 Her practice area included environmental, safety and health, export control, contracts, and national security.
 Crystal recently participated in the ORCiD Working Group to establish profile categories for Research Resources and Service and Membership and the changes to the Journal Article Tag Suite (JATS) standards and manuscript acceptance schema.
+She is on the External Advisory Committee for NSF’s GlycoMIP User Facility at Virginia Tech.
 She holds a BA from Eastern Illinois University, a MA from University of Illinois – Springfield, and a JD from the University of Tennessee.
-She is licensed to practice law in Illinois and Tennessee. .
+She is licensed to practice law in Illinois and Tennessee.